The Xometry app works best with JavaScript enabled!

 STL file name.
 Image Credit: Shutterstock.com/Profit_Image

-This article will discuss STL file format, including its definition, the types of STL files, its history, and converters.
+This article will discuss the STL file format, including its definition, the types of STL files, its history, and converters.

 The STL preview of a Xometry X tile.